What is a Solenoid Valve and How Do They Work

 - ATEX version: ATEX certification is provided for explosion protection.
 For more information, refer to ATEX Directives for valves and fittings.

-- Gas version: Valves for gas applications have DVGW approval for use in gas burning appliances as automatic shut-off valve.
-For more information, refer to our Gas Approval Regulation page or view our online selection of gas solenoid valves.
+- Gas version: Valves for gas applications have DVGW approval for use in gas-burning appliances as automatic shut-off valves.
+For more information, refer to our Gas Approval Regulation page.

 - IP rating: The IP rating of a valve explains its protection to dust and water.
 For more information, refer to our IP rating page.